Why Native Webflow RSS Feeds Only Show Summaries

 • description or summary

-This information is used by RSS readers, newsletter platforms, and other services that subscribe to the feed.
+This information is used by RSS readers, email platforms, and other services.

-However, the default RSS structure generated by Webflow is designed primarily for content previews rather than full article distribution.
+However, the default RSS structure is designed for previews rather than full article distribution.

-In many Webflow setups, the RSS feed uses the description field or summary content rather than the full rich-text body.
+In many Webflow setups, the RSS feed uses the description or summary field instead of the full rich-text body.

 • a short excerpt